zxqx/d3-concentric-circles/README.md

 $ npm install git+ssh://git@bitbucket.org:W2ODigital/sbp_d3_concentric_circles.git
 ```

-Generate a standalone UMD module at `dist/d3-concentric-circles.js` (for use with `script` tags or AMD module loaders like RequireJS):
+If needed, you can generate a standalone UMD module at `dist/d3-concentric-circles.js` (for use with `script` tags or AMD module loaders like RequireJS):

 ```
 $ npm run build